CSC207-UofT/course-project-group-044/design-document.md

 Jiawei Chen:
  Entities, Spring Framework, Mockito Test, Gradle setup, Writting welcome controller and help to modify and improve other controller, CRUDRepository setup, Authored employee modifier service and event service while test them

+Duan Kunhan:
+Spring Framework, CSS file, FireController Test, Gradle setup, all controller except shedule controller(shift controller is cooperated with Alex). help to do modification on Test a